smorloc/CuraProfiles/README.md

    - For print type of "High Quality", set "Wall thickness" to 2 times your nozzles size
    - For print type of "Thin Walled", set "Wall thickness" to 1.5 times your nozzles size

+Also note that the "Full settings" mode of Cura now has "Enable retraction" set by default.
+You may want to consider setting retraction in these profile files as well.